MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-multicontainer.md

           dockerfile: MyWebAPI/Dockerfile
     ```

-1. The first project that you use when you add container orchestration is set up to be launched when you run or debug.
+1. The first project that you add container orchestration support to is set up to be launched when you run or debug.
 You can configure the launch action in the **Project Properties** for the docker-compose project.
 On the docker-compose project node, right-click to open the context menu, and then choose **Properties**, or press **Alt**+**Enter**.
 The following screenshot shows the properties you would want for the solution used here.
 For example, you can change the page that is loaded by customizing the **Service URL** property.

    ![Screenshot of docker-compose project properties.](media/tutorial-multicontainer/launch-action.png)